List of U.S. states by intentional homicide rate

 Homicide rate by state.
 FBI.
 2022 data.

-Homicide rate by state.
-CDC.
-2021 data.

-Timeline of U.S. homicide rate.
-FBI and CDC.
+Since 1900, US homicide rates have varied by a factor of more than 2.

 Homicide rate by county.
 CDC.
 2014 to 2020 data.

 This is a list of U.S. states by intentional homicide rate.
 US territories can be found at List of countries by intentional homicide rate.
 The homicide rate is typically expressed in units of deaths per 100,000 individuals per year; a homicide rate of 4 in a population of 100,000 would mean 4 murders a year, or 0.004% out of the total.
 The data is from the Centers for Disease Control (CDC), and the Federal Bureau of Investigation (FBI).

-The reasons for the different results can be confusing.
+The CDC reports a slightly higher rate, as it reports all homicides, and does not indicate whether it was justified or self-defense.
 From the Reason Foundation: "While the FBI data relies on reports by law enforcement agencies, the CDC data is derived from coroners' reports, encompassing non-criminal homicides such as cases of self-defense.
 Consequently, the CDC mortality data shows a slightly higher number of homicides annually compared to the FBI data."
 The agency quotes below make more sense in light of this.
-The CDC reports all homicides, and does not indicate whether it was justified or self-defense.
-To a coroner a homicide is a homicide, regardless of the reason.

-FBI: "The FBI’s Uniform Crime Reporting (UCR) Program defines murder and nonnegligent manslaughter as the willful (nonnegligent) killing of one human being by another.
+FBI: "The FBI’s Uniform Crime Reporting (UCR) Program defines murder and non-negligent manslaughter as the willful (nonnegligent) killing of one human being by another.
 The classification of this offense is based solely on police investigation as opposed to the determination of a court, medical examiner, coroner, jury, or other judicial body.
 The UCR Program does not include the following situations in this offense classification: deaths caused by negligence, suicide, or accident; justifiable homicides; and attempts to murder or assaults to murder, which are classified as aggravated assaults."

 CDC: "Homicide – injuries inflicted by another person with intent to injure or kill, by any means.
 Excludes injuries due to legal intervention and operations of war.
 Justifiable homicide is not identified in WISQARS."
 WISQARS is short for Web-based Injury Statistics Query and Reporting System.